matt-fu/seinfind/pages/06.season-5/11.the-conversion/docs.md

         - episode
 ---

-> GEORGE: I can’t.
-I met them.
-They’re devout.
-You know, In the cab on the way over here, I actually thought about converting.
+> GEORGE: ...You know, In the cab on the way over here, I actually thought about converting.
 >
 > JERRY: To Latvian Orthodox?
 >